wtimme/OSM-Surveyor/README.md

 ## Beta release

-In order to create a new Beta, run
+In order to create a new Beta, you first need to sign in to [OpenStreetMap.org][1] and create a new OAuth application.
+Obtain the "Consumer Key" and "Consumer Secret", and run

-    % bundle exec fastlane beta
+    % bundle exec fastlane beta osm_consumer_key:"<OSM_CONSUMER_KEY>" osm_consumer_secret:"<OSM_CONSUMER_SECRET>"

 ## Signing